NewalexOA/CINERENTAL/ACT-Rental-Launcher/README.md

 2. Create the DMG image:
    ```
    create-dmg \
-       --volname "CINERENTAL Launcher" \
+       --volname "ACT-Rental Launcher" \
        --volicon "assets/icon.icns" \
        --window-pos 200 120 \
        --window-size 800 400 \
        --icon-size 100 \
-       --icon "CINERENTAL Launcher.app" 200 190 \
+       --icon "ACT-Rental Launcher.app" 200 190 \
-       --hide-extension "CINERENTAL Launcher.app" \
+       --hide-extension "ACT-Rental Launcher.app" \
        --app-drop-link 600 185 \
-       "dist/CINERENTAL Launcher.dmg" \
+       "dist/ACT-Rental Launcher.dmg" \
-       "dist/CINERENTAL Launcher.app"
+       "dist/ACT-Rental Launcher.app"
    ```

 ## Configuration

-On first launch, the application will prompt you to select the CINERENTAL project path.
+On first launch, the application will prompt you to select the ACT-Rental project path.
 Choose the folder containing the docker-compose.yml or docker-compose.prod.yml file.

 The project path can be changed at any time through the "File" -> "Change project path" menu.